AGTHARN/PMMP-Optimizations/docs/UNRELIABLE.md

 Lag can cause the server to slow down by several ticks, which makes the server stagnate.
 Rather than the server waiting for a specified tick to be reached so that actions are performed on that tick. **We ignore the ticks that have been delayed for too long and consider it as lost**.

 I am aware that skipping ticks isn't a great idea which is why this is entirely unreliable.
 However, it may provide room for other actions.
+You may set-up some sort of priority list for specific actions that can be skipped and some that cannot.

 - **Efficiency** [✅]
 - **Difficulty** [⭐]